 Head-tenant You are a tenant (your name is on the tenancy agreement for the premises), you live at the premises and sub-let part of the premises to another person under a separate written agreement.
 That person is a sub-tenant.

 You are a landlord in relation to the sub-tenant.
-For information about your rights and obligations as a head-tenant, contact NSW Fair Trading on 13 32 20 or see fairtrading.nsw.gov.au.
+For information about your rights and obligations as a head-tenant, see the information for landlords on the NSW Fair Trading site fairtrading.nsw.gov.au.
+If you have questions about how that information applies to you as head-tenant, contact NSW Fair Trading on 13 32 20.

 Sub-tenant You are sharing with a tenant (their name is on the tenancy agreement for the premises) who has sub-let part of the premises to you under a separate written agreement.
 That person is a head-tenant.